 The challenge for the governments (centre / state) to make a delicate balance between the labour welfare and industry welfare, because it is argued that if these conditions (chapter V-B and section 9-A) are dissolved, it will give the industrialists a free hand to ‘hire and fire’ thus snatching away the sheltered environment in which laborers work presently.

-Topics: Labour Reforms in India
+Tags: Labour Reforms in India

 Current Affairs [PDF] - May 1-15, 2023

 |View All E-Books: Recent Release|